trending_up Reporting

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.

-Non-customizable, BI Publisher report, FTD Fund Statement for EN & SU sets of books showing beginning balance, transactional activity and ending balance.
+Non-customizable, BI Publisher report, FTD Fund Statement for EN & SU sets of books displaying beginning balance, transactional activity and ending balance.
 For non-sponsored and non-capital awards. (formerly the RM3 FIN_FUND_153_Fund_Statement).
 Equivalent to the dashboard Fund Statement report

 Launch OBI Fiscal to Date (FTD) Fund Statement